swiss/paf-link/documentation/4_paf-link.md

 ### Basic Affair

-The following example illustrates a very basic affair based on three activities:

-- registration of the affair in the system
+The following example illustrates a very basic affair based on three activities.
+First a **registration activity** that creates entities for identification, name and description of a public affair.
+The second activity uses these three entities to form a **proposal** to a deciding body.
+The last activity is the **decision activity** that creates a result entity stating the outcome of the decision:
-- proposal to a deciding body
-- decision activity

-The affair uses three different predicates and therefore three entities:

-- schema:identifier
-- schema:name
-- schema:description

 <aside class="example" title="Design Principles: Basic Affair">
     <pre class="ttl">